Contact Us for a Free Consultation (213) 542-0979

 If Convicted Of Murder In Los Angeles, Am I Going To Spend The Rest Of My Life In Prison?

 If someone is convicted of murder, it does not necessarily mean they are going to spend the rest of their life in prison.
 The penalties depend on the degree of murder.
-A first-degree murder is 25 to life including any enhancements.
+A first-degree murder is 25 to life, including any enhancements.

 Depending on how old the convicted person is, they might be able to get out under those circumstances.
 For manslaughter, it depends on what type of manslaughter and how much time a person gets.
-For vehicular manslaughter and involuntary manslaughter, the person is definitely going to be able to get out of prison.
+For vehicular manslaughter and involuntary manslaughter, the person is going to be able to get out of prison.

 Options for Sentencing for Murder Charges Other Than Prison

 Just because a person is charged with murder does not mean that they have to go to prison for a long time.
 They could be innocent and go to prison for no time.
-Murder charges are just murder charges and that does not mean a person has been convicted of anything; that means they are just charged with murder in Los Angeles.
+Murder charges are just murder charges, and that does not mean a person has been convicted of anything; that means they are just charged with murder in Los Angeles.

 Will My Murder Case Go To Trial In Los Angeles